Aorsi: Links to Yancai and Alans

 Y. A. Zadneprovskiy suggests that the subjugation of Yancai by Kangju occurred in the 1st century BC.
 The westward expansion of Kangju obliged many of the Aorsi and other Sarmatians to migrate westwards.
 This migration contributed significantly to the Migration Period in Europe, which played an important role in world history.

 In the 1st century AD, the Alans achieved a dominant position among the Sarmatians living between the Don River and the Caspian Sea.
 The Alans were a people from the east closely related to the Aorsi, whom they either absorbed or conquered.
 Some of the Aorsi appear to have migrated west to the north of Crimea, where they maintained a semi-independent existence.
 Ptolemy also speaks of the Alanorsi, suggesting that a fusion of some sorts between them had occurred.

+One of the seven Hungarian tribes, Örs, may be related to the Aorsi.